stavkl/linguistics-for-nlp/_posts/2020-09-21-What-should-have-been-a-poster-at-ISCOL.md

+---
+toc: true
+layout: post
+description: Overview of the SIGMORPHON 2020 paper.
+categories: [markdown]
+title: What should have been a poster at ISCOL
+---

 # Getting the ###life out of Living: How adequate are word-pieces for modelling complex morphology?
 ---
 tldr; not at all.